tabjy/JNoteCloud/readme.md

 Usage:
 ---
-- Make sure you have JDK 1.8 or higher.
+- JDK 1.8 or higher
 - Download source code and import to Eclipse.
 - Download and import 3rd party libraries, and add to build path.
 - Run Project > Clean

 Warning:
 ---
-> - If you are reading source code, except to see some crapy code.
+> - Hard to understand code is expected.
-> - There is still many problem with it.
+> - There is still many problems with it.
-> - Expect to see misspelling and gammar mistake.
+> - Expect to see misspelling and grammar mistake.
-> - ~~It's a school project, what do you expect?~~

 Dependencies and 3rd Libraries:
 --